Climate Viticulture Newsletter - 2022 September

 The Outlook for September Temperature and Precipitation

-There is a slight increase in chances for temperatures above the 1991-2020 normal for extreme northwestern Arizona (light orange area on map).
-Otherwise, it’s equal chances for below-, near-, or above-normal temperatures for the region (white area on map).
-For reference, monthly temperatures in September last year were 2 to 4 °F warmer than the 1981-2010 normal for the western two-thirds of Arizona and within 2 °F of normal for the rest of the region.
+Temperatures over the course of this month have a slight increase in chances for being above the 1991-2020 normal across most of Arizona (light orange and orange areas on map).
+For extreme southeastern Arizona, expectations instead are equal chances for below-, near-, or above-normal temperatures (white area on map).
+Monthly temperatures in September last year were within 2 °F of normal for the southern two-thirds of the state, and 2 to 4 °F above normal for the northern third.

 To stay informed of long-range temperature and precipitation possibilities beyond the coverage of a standard weather forecast, check in, too, with the six-to-ten-day outlook and eight-to-fourteen-day outlook issued daily by NOAA’s Climate Prediction Center.